OkomoJacob/timeSeriesForecasting/LSTM/README.md

 <hr>

 Long Short-Term Memory (LSTM) networks are a type of [Recurrent Neural Network(RNN)](link_here) that are trained using [Back Propagation](link) using data over a long period of time and are capable of learning order dependence in sequence prediction problems.
-- Their main advantage is to overcome the problem of `vanishing gradient problem` that was initially seen in old traditional ML models.
+- Their main advantage is to overcome the problem of `vanishing gradient problem` that was initially seen in old traditional feed-foward ML models.

 Having that in mind, LSTM can be `applicable` in complex problem domains e.g
   * Machine translation